Zayuz/EosNotes/content/The Party/Lithiel.md

 Tremel the Pet Imp, he is pink and friendly!
 He's a hellspawn Tremel cookie - A smore

-Beatific/Malefic Palace is Razikale's realm.
-We can't find her because we lack the keys.
-Razikale likes cycles of debauchery leading to ruin.

-Find 4 memories of Shiloh's predecessor for Arazeal to unlock his skill tree.
-Reihan is the name.
-She was from before the rage of dragons, and her companion was ...
-She participated in the fall of Lathyrus.
-In Lysandre's journal she mentions that she was besties with Lusacan.
-They were his greatest friends while sane.
-They went on picnics and discussed politics with the holy order.
-(Note - 'That Malphas guy sure is  a piece of work, huh?')
-Went to the eerie with those two...
-Might be the last time I see my friends before...
-Ourea knows Reihan, and knows where the eerie is.
-During the fall of Lathyrus, Reihan was sundered.
-(Her soul.)
-It was Lusacan's doing.
-Lusacan was a great friend of theirs.
-'Incarnates are mysterious...
-Keep in mind that my husband was Razikale and not Lysandre.
-The Lusacan we know was not always host to such malignance.'
-She thinks the incarnate is possessing the incarnate, and is actually named something else.
-Lusacan was the former king of dragonkind with his consort Nagasha.

-The Eerie is a massive tower that the wish restored, and is where the angels used to stay.
-It has a sky jail like the one in game of thrones.
-Time slow effect?
-Ghosts of Reihan (katana), Lysandre, and a red scaled dragonborn with a mane of fur down his back in a big cloak.
-They overlook Lathyrus, it is thriving.
-There be people and friendly dragons everywhere.
-Dragonborn: 'its a shame, I half expected this to be a fun reunion'
-Rei: 'Yes, well...
-At least we have each other.'
-Lysandre: 'Well, if this is to be our last meeting for the foreseeable future lets make the most of it.
-Who wants to go sky racing?'
-They agree and dragonborn becomes a huge dragon (size - ancient+) Lysandre sprouts angel wings (aasimar), and Reihan's sword etching of a Pegasus becomes a mount for her to fly.

 Alicia asked everyone to forgive Lithiel, which is very sweet.

-Roofian is a Kvarotz dragon which means his fire burns too hot for his flesh, and he will burst unless dragonsteel is used to reinforce his body.

-Azura is Toth's prophet.

 Scrimshaw is back, and he mentions he has fond memories of Lathyrus.
 He is cured of shadow and feels grateful and he wants to help!
 He tells us of a few of Oris's artefacts